Lynn Rippelmeyer

+Lynn Rippelmeyer is the first woman to fly the Boeing 747, the first woman to captain a 747 trans-oceanic, part of the first all-female crew, and first flight attendant to become an airline pilot.
+In retirement, she authored two books to chronicle her aviation journey - Life Takes Wings and Life Takes Flight and founded the nonprofit, ROSE - Roatan Support Effort.

-Lynn Rippelmeyer was an airplane pilot.
-She was the first woman to pilot a Boeing 747.
-Rippelmeyer flew the 747 as a first officer for Seaboard World Airlines 1980–1981.
+Rippelmeyer became the first woman to fly the 747 as a first officer for Seaboard World Airlines in 1980–1981.
 Seaboard World merged with Flying Tiger Line in 1980.
 Rippelmeyer became the first woman to captain the "jumbo jet" on a transoceanic flight while at People Express Airlines in 1984.
-She started her aviation career as a TWA flight attendant in 1972 before obtaining a departmental transfer as a TWA B-727 flight engineer.
+She started her aviation career as a TWA flight attendant in 1972 before obtaining a departmental transfer as a TWA B-727 flight engineer in 1978.